saulpierotti/markdown_notebook/BDB.md

 	* It is a newcomer, we will see how it will go

 # X-ray crystallography
+* Bragg's law: $2 d \sin \theta = n \lambda$
+	* $2 d \sin \theta$ is the excess distance traveled by light when hitting a diffraction plane with distance d with an incidence angle $\theta$
+	* $n \lambda$ is an integer number of wavelenghts
+	* If the additional distance traveled is an integer number of wavelengts, I have constructive interference and therefore a signal
+	* The diffracted beam is deviated by $2 \theta$ from the incident beam
+* The distance of a diffraction spot r from the expected incidence point of the primary beam on a detection screen placed at distance A from the crystal is $A \tan 2 \theta$
+* The phase of a wave is the distance of the first crest from a reference point
 * Sychrotron produce X-rays with really high brillance, so I have an high signal-to-noise ratio
 	* They allow to use smaller crystals
 * The inverse Fourier transform is equivalent to passing the radiation through a lens